kai-niemi/roach-bank/README.md

 </settings>
 ```

-The here are two locations where this file may be placed:
+The are two locations where this file may be placed:

 - A user's home dir: `$user.dir/.m2/settings.xml` (default)
 - The Maven install dir: `$M2_HOME/conf/settings.xml`